Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Flavored medications often contain artificial flavorings that can trigger allergic reactions in dogs.

 Also, common flea & tick preventatives can cause adverse reactions.
-You can read my article “Ditch the Chemicals” here to learn more about products that can cause adverse reactions in pets, particularly allergic dogs, as warned by the FDA.
+You can read my guide on ditching the chemicals here to learn more about products that can cause adverse reactions in pets, particularly allergic dogs, as warned by the FDA.

 (One of my own dogs, Carli, lost all her fur as the result of one of these products and we haven't used chemical preventatives since.
-Instead we use a multi-layered approach with natural tick products that have kept our three dogs tick-free for five years now.)
+Instead we use a multi-layered approach with natural tick products that have kept our three dogs tick-free for five years now.
+More on fleas and ticks prevention specifically in the Fleas & Ticks Channel here.)

 I've worked with many rescue dogs who have moved from one climate to another (warm island weather to Canada's cold, for example).
 It can take some time for the skin to acclimate to a new climate causing dry, itchy skin (from a hot/humid to cold move) or the reverse causing moist, yeasty, itchy skin and ear infections (from cold to warm/humid).